chungpat/e2e-messaging-tool/README.md

 ## Overview ##

 This web-app has been roughly set up around a 'Model View Controller' or MVC design to keep the logic of the code and the logic of the site separate.
-This splits the functions the app into 3 categories:
+This splits the functions of the app into 3 categories:

 - Models (Python Bottle Server): Handles the program logic
 - Views (Javascript, HTML, CSS): Handles the returned HTML pages